umavinoth/vagrant-automation/README.md

         static final String VAGRANT_EXECUTABLE = 'vagrant executable path' /* Ex:C:\\Hashicorp\\Vagrant\\bin\\vagrant.exe'
         Include the path where vagrantfile resides in build.gradle file. ext.targetedVagrantProjectDir = file('../vagrant-azure')
+        Create a box file for azure provider and add the box to the vagrant.

 File Dependencies: